KSRTC management apologises for manhandling incident involving staffers | Business

 - India

+A 55-year-old man was cruelly beaten up in front of his daughter by a group of KSRTC employees at the bus depot in Kattakada on Tuesday following a dispute over students' concession, prompting the government to suspend four KSRTC staffers and the High Court to register a case on its own on the shocking incident.

-In an apology note posted on Facebook, Biju Prabhakar, MD of KSRTC termed the incident, which occurred at Kattakada bus depot, as utmost ''unfortunate, painful and condemnable'' and said it could not be justified.
+In an apology note posted on Facebook, KSRTC Managing Director Biju Prabhakar termed the incident, which occurred at Kattakada bus depot, as utmost ''unfortunate, painful and condemnable'' and said it could not be justified.

 ''I apologise to the public on behalf of the institution and its other good employees for such difficulties that the girl and her father had to suffer from the KSRTC employees,'' the official said.

-He said everyone should understand that a very few 'mentally demented'' employees, like those who had involved in the incident, was the fundamental problem of the KSRTC.
+He said everyone should understand that the act of a few ''mentally demented'' employees, like those who were involved in the incident, was the fundamental problem of the KSRTC.

 ''Such people will not be protected or tolerated by the management at any cost.
 This is also the stand of Transport Minister Antony Raju and the state government.
-The direction given by the government is to uproot such weeds.''
-The CMD also assured that a fair probe would be conducted into the incident and the guilty would be punished A 55-year-old man was cruelly beaten up in front of his daughter by a group of employees of the KSRTC at the bus depot in Kattakada on Tuesday following a dispute over students' concession, prompting the government to suspend four KSRTC staffers and the High Court to register a case on its own on the shocking incident.
+The direction given by the government is to uproot such weeds,'' Prabhakar said.

+The MD of the state-run organisation also assured that a fair probe would be conducted into the incident and the guilty would be punished.

+Meanwhile, Kattakada police said Section 354 (use of assault or criminal force against a woman) of the Indian Penal Code has been imposed against the accused on Wednesday.

 Not just the father, but his college-going daughter was also pushed and assaulted by the staffers of the public transport carrier after a brief war of words erupted between them at the bus depot.

-The assault incident caught wide public and media attention after a purported visual captured in a mobile phone went viral and the local television channels aired it.
+The assault caught wide public and media attention after a purported visual captured in a mobile phone went viral and local television channels aired it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)